 5. Why Is A Nomad Called A Nomad?

 The spiritual teacher, Sadhguru, once asked his students: “Do you know why a nomad is called a nomad?
 It is because he is not mad.
 He keeps moving throughout his life and never gets stuck in one place.”

 The tendency for most people is to build a comfortable nest and to fall asleep there.
 You settle for a dead-end job that pays the bills, a relationship that is way past its sell-by date and console yourself with a yearly holiday in the sun.

-It can take a lot of courage to ‘fly the nest’-to follow what feels expansive and alive-but it can sometimes be necessary to get your life back.
+It can take a lot of courage to ‘fly the nest’—to follow what feels expansive and alive—but it can sometimes be what is needed to get your life back.

 “The best things in life are on the other side of fear.” - Will Smith